2007年12月29日土曜日

 A significant category of disputations took place between Christian and Jewish theologians in order to convince Jews to convert.
 Often the Christian side was represented by a recent convert from Judaism.
 Christians believed that only the refusal of the Jews to accept Christ stood in the way of the Second Coming.
 The only way for the Jewish side to 'win' was to force a draw by drawing the Christian side into a position in which it was necessary to deny the Old Testament to win, committing heresy.
 According to Michael J. Cook, "Since 'winning' a debate could well jeopardize the security of the Jewish community at large, political considerations certainly entered into what Jewish disputants publicly said or refrained from saying. ...
 Official transcripts of these proceedings, moreover, may not duplicate what actually transpired; in some places what they record was not the live action, as it were, but Christian polemical revision composed after the fact."

 1413 - the Disputation of Tortosa in Spain, staged by the Avignon Pope Benedict XIII.
 In result, the Pope gave instructions by which all books of the Talmud would be handed over to his functionaries for censorship.
-Disputation Inter-faith disputations
+Inter-faith disputations

 The word disputation occurs only once in the King James Version of the Bible.